Uniswap/analytics-events/README.md

 ## Organizing Events

 These enumerations and events can be shared across products or be specific to a product or use case.
 All event names, property names, and property values should be defined using enumerations placed in the best folder for ease of reference, and can be split out into separate files when needed.
-When definining enumerations, consider that the package exports all names at the top level, so adding a specific prefix for your product or use case may be useful.
+When defining enumerations, consider that the package exports all names at the top level, so adding a specific prefix for your product or use case may be useful.
 If your use cases are highly generalizable, you can define your enumeration as a primitive or reuse an existing primitive.

 Top level files are for such as [primitives](./src/primitives.ts) contain generic data that is supposed to be reused by different applications.
 This data describes the events being logged, such as `EventName.MENU_CLICK`, which reflects an event on a menu.
 Specific event context should be captured in additional fields beyond the event name to create user-friendly hierarchy groupings.